hausen8/EasyProbe/README.md

 ### 5) Troubleshooting

-If you already have an MPG or game controller configured in your hal files, you might get a debug message saying that 'halui.machine.is-on', 'halui.program.is-idle' or both of them were already linked to another signal.
+If you already have an MPG or control desk configured in your hal files, you might get a debug message saying that 'halui.machine.is-on', 'halui.program.is-idle' or both of them were already linked to another signal.
 If you get a message like:

 ```
 Probe_postgui.hal:76: Pin 'halui.machine.is-on' was already linked to signal 'machine_enabled'